pwojnowski/pwojnowski.github.io/_posts/2017-07-21-caesar-cipher-in-java.md

 title: Caesar cipher in Java
 date: 2017-07-21 22:00:00 +0200
 categories: [Algorithms]
-tags: [java,cryptography]
+tags: [algorithms,java,security,cryptography]
 ---

 One of the simplest cryptographic algorithms is **Caesar cipher**.
-Maybe it's not really secure, but shows how the synchronous ciphers work.
+Although it is not secure at all, it shows how basic synchronous ciphers work.

 <!--more-->